sabinamp/using-svg/README.md

  - background
  - width, height
  * SignatureR.js React Component is a wrapper for the Signature.js web component
  *  SignatureR2.js React Component is a class component wrapping SVG

+-PropTypes validations are very important PropTypes is used to document the intended types of properties passed to components.
+React will check the props passed to your components against those definitions, and it will send a warning in development if they don't match. (npm i prop-types)
 **Note: there is a short presentation pdf in the docs folder!**

-**Note: PropTypes validations are very important PropTypes is used to document the intended types of properties passed to components.
-React will check the props passed to your components against those definitions, and it will send a warning in development if they don't match. (npm i prop-types)**